w001rid/Spring2022-CEG2410/Projects/Project3/README.md

 3. Document:
    - Enabling the service to use HTTPS
+      - I had to make a config file to enable https.
+See code below.
    - Configuration changes to set:
      - the location of the public and private files of the certificate
+         - `/etc/ssl/private` for the private keys
      - serving content over HTTPS
          - I used this command to serve content over vim: `sudo vim /etc/apache2/sites-available/54.211.182.133.conf`\
       then I made a config file that contains\